 - What sort of “out of the box” ticketing could you use to make your event unique and convenient for your attendees?

-- How could using this or similar technology help you, you sponsors, and exhibitors efficiently collect data on attendees?
+- How could using this or similar event technology help you, you sponsors, and exhibitors efficiently collect data on attendees?

 The Online Event